verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

 A typical sequential block is a D-Flip-Flop (DFF).
 DFFs have no internal timing paths between their input and output ports.

-.. note:: If you are using BLIF's ``.latch`` directive to represent DFFs there is no need to explicitly provide a ``<model>`` definition as it is supported by default.
+.. note:: If you are using BLIF's ``.latch`` directive to represent DFFs there is no need to explicitly provide a ``<model>`` definition, as it is supported by default.

 .. figure:: dff.*
     :width: 50%